splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 * Top endpoints- Top endpoints shows up to 5 endpoints for the service.
 Use the search field to search for specific endpoints.
 Use the sort drop-down list to change how endpoints are sorted.
 Select :guilabel:`Explore in APM` to navigate to Endpoint Performance.

-Go to code profiling view for your service
+Go to the code profiling view for your service
 =====================================================

-Select :guilabel:`Code profiling` to navigate to the code profiling view of AlwaysOn Profiling filtered for your service.
+Select :guilabel:`Code profiling` to go to the  code profiling view of AlwaysOn Profiling filtered for your service.
 See :ref:`profiling-intro` to learn more about AlwaysOn Profiling.

 Go to the memory profiling view for your service
 =======================================================

-Select :guilabel:`Memory profiling` to navigate to memory profiling view of AlwaysOn Profiling filtered for your service.
+Select :guilabel:`Memory profiling` to go to the memory profiling view of AlwaysOn Profiling filtered for your service.
 See :ref:`profiling-intro` to learn more about AlwaysOn Profiling.

 .. _configure-service-view: